Coronavirus, stress, and mental health

 Find trustworthy sources of news — and limit your intake of it

-The internet is a good way to connect with people and provides a lot of sources of news, but not all of them are accurate or helpful.
-In fact, social media can spark the spread of false or inaccurate headlines that might heighten anxiety.
+It’s important to be mindful of the time you spend on social media.
+Online forums can be helpful, but they can also spark the spread of false or inaccurate information that might increase your anxiety.
 Find one or two sources of news about coronavirus that you trust (like the CDC, lupus.org, or a credible news outlet) and get any important updates about the virus from there.
-You can also find trustworthy tips and information on our social media posts on Facebook, Twitter, Instagram, LinkedIn, and YouTube.
+You can also find trustworthy tips and information on our social media posts on Facebook, Twitter, Instagram, TikTok, LinkedIn, and YouTube.
 Limit how often you check those sources to once or twice a day to avoid burning yourself out with fear.

 Create a daily routine